 It is undoubtedly true to say, regardless of what conclusion one reaches on this issue, that some young people with low disposable incomes drink irresponsibly and are price-sensitive when buying alcohol.
 They are a particular problem.
 The question that we need to resolve is whether minimum unit pricing is the best way of tackling that problem.
 (HC Deb, March 14 2013 c476)

-However, this was contrary to Sheffield
+However, this was contrary to conclusions drawn from the Sheffield model which suggested the policy best targeted those consuming large amounts of shop-bought alcohol, typically consumed in the home, not in public where the type of antisocial behaviour identified as a policy concern typically occurs.

 In reviewing the Alcohol Strategy, the Health Select Committee drew attention to this contradictory framing.
-Asked for his views, the Chair of the Alcohol Health Alliance replied ‘I do not mind much it framed.
+Asked for his views, the Chair of the Alcohol Health Alliance replied ‘I do not mind too much how it was framed.
 What I mind about is how it measures up to what I think it requires in order to reduce our per capita consumption and the concomitant harm’ (Health Committee, 2012: ev1).
 However, pragmatic social disorder framing weakened the focus on the aspect of the evidence – that MUP would reduce health harms among the heavier drinking subgroups – which was most robust.
 The Health Committee noted this risk stating that ‘the main focus of this strategy is the need to address public order issues … but … the health impact of alcohol is more insidious and pervasive’ and called for the Government to ‘build its case for a minimum unit price’ more effectively (Health Committee, 2012: 3-4).
 In response, the Department of Health said the crime and disorder focus ‘reflect[ed] public concern on these issues’ (Department of Health, 2012: 1).
 However, the need to fit MUP within a familiar (and more populist) frame left the policy exposed to the challenge that it would not achieve what the evidence suggested it should.

 While minimum unit pricing divided the alcohol industry, opposition was led by the Wine and Spirits Trade Association who, in addition to the kind of lobbying detailed by McCambridge et al. (2014), launched a high-profile media campaign to “kill” MUP under the banner ‘Why Should Responsible Drinkers Pay More’ (Quinn, 2013; WSTA, 2013).
 Seeking to establish commercial interests as the 'common interest', this rejected the claim MUP would reduce crime while emphasising unfairness to moderate drinkers.
 The success of this campaign is reflected in the terms by which the Government announced it was abandoning the policy in July 2013: that it did not have ‘enough concrete evidence that [it] would be effective in reducing harms associated with problem drinking … without penalising people who drink responsibly’.
 Those harms were understood to be ‘drunken behaviour and alcohol-fuelled disorder’ (HC Deb, 17 July 2013 c1113).